JelteF/derive_more/README.md

 features = ["from", "add", "iterator"]
 ```

-And this to the top of your Rust file for Rust 2018 and up:
+And this to the top of your Rust file:
 ```rust
 extern crate derive_more;
 // use the derives that you want in the file use derive_more::{Add, Display, From};
 ```
-If you're still using Rust 2015 you should add this instead:
+If you're still using Rust 2015, add this instead:
 ```rust
 extern crate core;
 #[macro_use]